 Skip to main content

-Metrifox exposes an MCP (Model Context Protocol) server that lets AI assistants query your billing data directly — customers, subscriptions, invoices, plans, usage, and MRR.
-This means you can ask an AI assistant questions like:
+Metrifox exposes an MCP (Model Context Protocol) server that lets AI assistants interact with your Metrifox account — query customers, subscriptions, invoices, usage, and revenue, or build out your product catalog with new products, plans, and features.
+This means you can ask an AI assistant things like:

 • “How many subscribers does each plan have?”